mschlech/SoundCloudWallpaper/README.md

    command line android tool or copying apk on the sdcard (which is not tested)

 ## Limitation
- * tracks being private cannot be invoked to passed to a subsequent intent ( browser or app invocation which has a different user ) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.
+ * Tracks being private cannot be invoked to passed to a subsequent intent ( browser or app invocation which has a different user ) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.
- * a limitation of 8 tracks to be kept in memory. (could be configured in the preferences)
+ * A limitation of 8 tracks to be kept in memory. (could be configured in the preferences)
- * preferences are not fully working yet.
+ * Preferences are not fully working yet.

 ### LiveWallpaper